Pickleball Gear

 I've tested over 100 paddles at this point—some good, some bad.
 While this list reflects my own honest opinions based on these testing sessions, I also made sure to consult plenty of other sources.
 I read reviews from both experts and customers to get a full perspective on what's available.

-Brandon Mackie showing off the Bread & Butter Filth pickleball paddle
+Brandon Mackie with the Paddletek Bantam TKO-C pickleball paddle

 Here are some of the things I think are important when picking a power paddle:

-Elongated paddles (those longer than 16" and less than 8" wide) are usually the most powerful.
-As you'll see from my list, 4 out of 5 paddles are 16.5" in length.
+Elongated paddles (typically 16.5" long and 7.5" wide) are usually the most powerful.
+As you'll see from my list, all the paddles are in and around this shape, with only slight variations.

 Paddle weight